Brass CASTING - BSC

 6-4 Brass: It is a type of brass where copper (60%) and zinc (40%) are mixed.
 Its color is yellow which is close to gold.

+Naval Brass: The color of naval brass becomes lighter as the proportion of zinc contained increases and redder as the proportion decreases.
 Although hardness increases as the proportion of zinc contained increases in general, its brittleness increases as well in such a case, thus the proportion of zinc used shall be less than 45%.